 in the case of a shiftworker who would have earned ordinary time shift allowances and weekend penalties in excess of the amount of annual leave loading indicated in paragraph 35.6a) above, had he/she not taken the annual leave, those shift allowances and weekend penalties relating to ordinary time the Employee would have worked had he/she not taken the annual leave (provided that shift allowances and weekend penalties shall not be payable for public holidays which occur during a period of annual leave).

-In respect of an Employee who becomes entitled to take annual leave pursuant to subclause 35.1 (that is, the annual leave entitlement of four weeks per annum pursuant to the National Employment Standards), and takes that annual leave in broken periods; both the annual leave loading and the cap referred to in paragraph 35.6a) are to be calculated pro rata for the broken period being taken in the same proportion as the period being taken bears to four weeks.
-The resultant amount of annual leave loading calculated for the broken period of annual leave, not exceeding that maximum amount calculated for the same broken period, is to be paid to the Employee in addition to ordinary salary for the period.

-In respect of a shiftworker, who becomes entitled to take annual leave pursuant to subclause 35.1 (that is, the annual leave entitlement of four weeks per annum pursuant to the National Employment Standards), and who takes that annual leave in broken periods, the entitlement to annual leave loading and maximum amount are to be calculated in the same way as indicated in paragraph 35.7 for the period of annual leave being taken and compared with the ordinary time shift allowances and weekend penalties the Employee would have earned had he/she not taken the annual leave (provided that shift allowances and weekend penalties shall not be payable for public holidays which occur during the period of annual leave), and the greater of either the calculated annual leave loading (not exceeding the calculated maximum amount) or ordinary time shift allowances and weekend penalties is to be paid to the Employee in addition to ordinary salary for the period.

 The entitlement to annual leave loading or shift allowances and weekend penalties referred to in this clause are to be calculated and paid at the same time as the annual leave is paid.

 On the termination of employment for any reason, the Employee shall be paid annual leave loading on that annual leave which he/she had become entitled to take that the loading would have applied to had the annual leave been taken.